-- to integrate course work, Field Education and vocational goals, along with spiritual formation of the individual student; - to develop a course of study that reflects the student's career goal and educational experience; - to develop a system of spiritual growth, and - to review continually the student's goals and God's calling in their lives.
+- to integrate course work and Field Education and vocational goals, along with spiritual formation of the individual student; - to develop a course of study that reflects the student's career goals and educational experience; - to develop a plan for spiritual growth; and - to review continually the student's goals and God's calling in their lives.

-Initially, new students are assigned faculty advisors in their degree program to work with them as they begin their seminary education.
-This initial period of approximately one year gives the student time to adjust to campus life.
+New students are assigned faculty advisors in their degree program to work with them as they begin their seminary education.
+An initial period of approximately one year gives the student time to adjust to campus life.
 After this period, students may request a different advisor.
 The advisor's signature is required for registration.
 Forms for changing advisors are available in the Office of the Registrar.